THE BASIC LIST

 Papa Susso, as a youth, was trained to be both an educated, western oriented businessman and a "jali", which, in African tradition, was a combination of a court advisor and a minstrel.
 A jali was the only person who could criticize the ruler without fear of retribution and, unlike "the fool" in Western culture, the jali was very respected by both the rulers and the ruled.
 Papa Susso, after an unsatisfying stint as an accountant, went back to his family tradition, where he has since found personal satisfaction and even financial success.
 He performs by himself, with the Kora, an instrument that is a combination of a harp and lute, and his distinctive voice.

 The sonics are very immediate and detailed.
 You hear the acoustic space, ambience and decays.
 The sound is also natural, harmonically complete and dynamic, especially Susso's voice, which is on the verge of "shouting".
 The only problem is that the engineers, trying to stretch the envelope, went just a little too far, so there is an occasional strain on the voice, but it isn't a major problem.
-This record may still be available new.

 FURTHER: There is another record of authentic African music on the Water Lily label, it is Lily of the Nile, WLA-AS-11.
 The performer is Hamza El Din.
 The sonics are similar, but not quite as good.
 It is a little "dry", so you don't hear the space and ambience, or even the full harmonics and their decays.
 It is still excellent and will be in the Honorable Mentions.
 The music is also simple, but very different, with the voice "droning", which will either be monotonous or hypnotizing.
 There is also a drum, which is well captured.
 Hamza El Din made an earlier record as a relatively young man.
 It is on Vanguard (VSD-79164).
 It also has very good sonics.